Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 ![image](https://user-images.githubusercontent.com/46232520/147892696-5aa718a5-32d2-4497-9463-06a25bd97fe5.png)

-To me this function just appears to be some validation for a string or something like that, so let's name it `stringValidation`.
+To me this function just appears to be some kind of validation for a string or something like that, so let's name it `stringValidation`.

-After that we have a bit more of `mov`, `lea` and a `call`, a `call` for `sub_1800E740`, let's take a look at it.
+After that we have a bit more of `mov`, `lea` and a `call` for `sub_1800E740`, let's take a look at it.

 ![image](https://user-images.githubusercontent.com/46232520/147892801-78b10fba-a5f7-4207-9fb4-8582d03db020.png)